NieRNiu/Decision-Making-for-Autonomous-Robots/src/world_percept_assig4/README.md

 # world_percept_assig4

-Please provide a ReadMe file with the instructions you use to run your solutions

-For example:
+# Team8: Xinzhu Niu, Dian Wang

-To run this package, do:
+To run this package, please run the following commands:

 First indicate where the new gazebo world is located:

-In the docker container do:

-`export GAZEBO_RESOURCE_PATH=$GAZEBO_RESOURCE_PATH:/home/user/exchange/ssy236_karinne/src/world_percept_assig4/  `
+`export GAZEBO_RESOURCE_PATH=$GAZEBO_RESOURCE_PATH:/home/user/exchange/SSY236_group8/src/world_percept_assig4/  `

-`source /home/user/exchange/ssy236_karinne/devel/setup.bash`
+`source /home/user/exchange/SSY236_group8/devel/setup.bash`

+Step 1:
+`roslaunch world_percept_assig4 reasoning.launch`

+Step 2:
 `roslaunch world_percept_assig4 gazebo_ssy236.launch`

-Task 1:
+Step 3:
+rosrun world_percept_assig4 reasoning_node ./src/world_percept_assig4/config

+Step 4:
+rosrun world_percept_assig4 knowledge_node ./src/world_percept_assig4/config

+Step 5:
-Run the XXX node
+Run the map generator node

-`rosrun world_percept_assig4 XX_node`
+`rosrun world_percept_assig4 map_generator_node`

-Task 2:
+Step 6:

-Run the client node
+Run the percept node
 `rosrun world_percept_assig4 percept_node`

-Task 3:
+Step 7:
+Launch the key_teleop node
+`roslaunch rosrun key_teleop key_teleop.py `

+Step 8:
+Navigate around in the Gazebo environemnt to collect the position of all the objects.
+You can see class and instances have been saved into the "savedQueries" file.

+Step 9:
-Launch the service node
+Launch the tiago control node

-`roslaunch world_percept_assig4 XXX_node`
+`roslaunch world_percept_assig4 tiago_control_node`

+Step 10:
+Navigate to the targeted object using a service call for example: `rosservice call /goto_object "{obj: "bookshelf"}"` And you can see the robot navigate to the object, together with the trajectory in the Rviz Environment.
+(Remember to add "Marker" and select topic to be "visualization_marker")